 - Masked Luchadora - There are a lot of these floating around the cast.
 A mechanic in 3/Super/DI allows players to assign specific masks to members of their roster to affect changes in Heel/Face alignment and crowd popularity.

-- Name Of Power - Many characters have them assigned to their Finishing Moves by default, though the player is always able to change the name of any Finishing Move used by any member of his roster.
+- Name of Power - Many characters have them assigned to their Finishing Moves by default, though the player is always able to change the name of any Finishing Move used by any member of his roster.

 - Only Six Faces - Partly averted later on, but the early character designs suffer from this greatly.
 In all the games the Combat "Animations" are all the same girl(s) with color swaps/hair changes/mask changes.

 - Palette Swap - Foreign tag teams of masked characters are frequently this design-wise, though they usually have different stats in specific technique categories.
+Survivor and its sequel have palette-swapped versions of every character on the roster as alternate versions of their originals, with the difference usually restricted to initial stats and growth potential alone.

 - Pro Wrestling Is Real